RathodDarshil/mcp-postgres-query-server/README.md

 -   Connection to the database uses SSL
 -   Query timeout prevents resource exhaustion
 -   No write operations are permitted
+-   Database credentials are passed directly via command line arguments, not stored in files

 ## License